 With regards the dubh being defined as ‘hidden’ correctly or incorrectly, some suggest that the sgian dhubh may have derived from the sgian-achlais, a dagger that could be concealed under the armpit or ‘oxter’ as it is known in Scotland.

-In the cause of openness to ones host and in recognition of their hospitality, the sgian-achlais would be removed and placed, in full view, in the sock of the guest.
-The knife being held in place by the garters as it is today.
+In the cause of openness to one’s host and in recognition of their hospitality, the sgian-achlais would be removed and placed, in full view, in the sock of the guest.
+The knife being held in place by the garters, as the sgian dhubh is today.

 Shoes: Usually black brogues or ghillies are worn, the latter with long laces that tie around the ankles.